 The time of year will factor in more so if you live in a college town.
 Closer to summer and August will increase the price too, in those towns especially.
 Times of the year when less people move to town you may need to decrease the price.
 Furnished options don’t have to come from you, and if you don’t have a washer/dryer, you may not need to buy one.
 It can help just as much if you have options to give them to rent out their own washer/dryer, just adjust the price $30-$50 accordingly, same with furniture rental companies.
 But any upgrades you do make can be advertised which can be very helpful.
 Pets being allowed doesn’t have to increase rent, because not everyone has pets.
 What you can do instead is charge X amount of money for a pet deposit, or X amount in pet rent for larger animals.
 This caters to both pet owners and non-pet owners alike.

 Whatever price you choose, vacancy can be minimized by pre-leasing and proper advertising.
 It is advised also that you offer a commission to any realtors with tenants they want to refer to you.
-But knowing how you or the realtors you work with will advertise can help a lot, which we go over in Part 4.

 For over 30 years, the Damron name has represented the highest level of customer care, area expertise, and industry knowledge in the San Marcos, Texas real estate market.